Dante383/sicario/clients/python-linux/README.md

 ## Config file

 Config file is located in /etc/sicario/sicario.conf.
 It is not generated automatically, you have to create it by yourself or client will not start.
-Syntax is simple: host,port,userkey (you can leave last parameter blank if you want it to be generated automatically).
+Syntax is simple: host,port,userkey,interval (you can leave userkey blank if you want it to be generated automatically).
+Default interval is 60 seconds.
 The config file isn't encrypted in any way.

 ## Making it more light-weight